Work

 Employment Issues Facing Returning Veterans

 When service members leave the military and return to civilian life, they may have challenges they did not expect.
-A common area where service members struggle is adjusting to the workplace.
+A common area where service members struggle adjusting to is the workplace.

-Unrealistic expectations
+Unrealistic Expectations

 Service members may become experts in several things during their time in service.
-While the military may train service members to a high standard, employer may require a certification or degree to apply for certain roles.
+While the military may train service members to a high standard, employers may require a certification or degree to apply for certain roles.
 Sometimes certification may be required by law.

 Service members should also consider what job may be the best fit for them.
 Experiences such as supervising troops in the military might not be as identical of an experience as supervising an entire office team.
 Returning veterans need help understanding the scope of their military training and figuring out how that training translates to a civilian job.

-Employer bias
+Employer Bias

 Some employers might not consider military experience as work experience and would consider service as a gap in a resume.
 Employers may also worry that the veteran may struggle readjusting, impacting their job performance.
 They may also be hesitant to hire veterans because of ongoing health problems that would make them absent from work.

-Returning to a job
+Returning to a Job

 Service members who are returning to their job after serving need to quickly adjust to resuming their old job or a similar job with their employer.
 These returning service members may return to their job in as little as three days from being in a combat zone.